puppetlabs-toy-chest/puppet-in-docker-examples/coreos/README.md

 ```

 This is intended as a proof-of-concept only.
 However this should be
-enaough to get an enthusiastic early-adopter started.
+enough to get an enthusiastic early-adopter started.
 It would be
 relatively simple to built on this with init scripts for the containers
 or to hook the agent instead into a Puppet Server or Puppet Enterprise
 installation running elsewhere.
 The exact list of mounted volumes may